Host items and host controls overview

 Drag host controls from the Data Sources window onto your documents and worksheets.
 This enables you to add controls that are already bound to data.
 For more information, see Bind data to controls in Office solutions.

 In document-level and VSTO Add-in projects, you can also add some host controls to documents at runtime.
 For more information, see Add controls to Office documents at runtime.

 For more information about how to add host controls to documents, see the following topics:

 When you drag a host control from the Toolbox to your document, the control is automatically named using the control type with an incremental number at the end.
 For example, bookmarks are named bookmark1, bookmark2, and so on.
 If you use the native functionality of Word or Excel to add the control, you can give it a specific name at the time that you create it.
 You can also rename your controls by changing the value of the Name property in the Properties window.

 You cannot use reserved words to name host controls.
 For example, if you add a NamedRange control to a worksheet and change the name to System, errors occur when you build the project.

-If end users delete a host control from the document at run time, the solution might fail in unexpected ways.
+If end users delete a host control from the document at runtime, the solution might fail in unexpected ways.
 You can use the document protection features in Word and Excel to protect the host controls from being deleted.
-For more information, see Word Document Protection Techniques Sample and Excel Document Protection Techniques Sample.
+For more information, see Office development samples and walkthroughs.

 One way that host controls extend Office objects is by adding events.
-For example, the Range object in Excel and Bookmark object in Word do not have events, but Visual Studio Tools for Office extends these objects by adding programmable events.
+For example, the Range object in Excel and Bookmark object in Word do not have events, but the Visual Studio Tools for Office runtime extends these objects by adding programmable events.
 You can access and code against these events the same way you access events of controls on Windows Forms: through the event drop-down list in Visual Basic and the event property page in C#.
-For more information, see Walkthrough: Programming Against Events of a NamedRange Control.
+For more information, see Walkthrough: Program against events of a NamedRange control.